microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ## 3. <a style="position: relative; top: 20px" name="import"></a> Import and Initialize Fluid Dependencies

-`TinyliciousClient` is the service we will use to connect to our local Tinylicious server.
+`FrsClient` is a client that will allow us to connect connect to a local `Tinylicious` server while testing our application.
 It also provides methods to create a [Fluid container](https://fluidframework.com/docs/glossary/#container) with a set of initial [DataObjects](https://fluidframework.com/docs/glossary/#dataobject) or [DDSes](https://fluidframework.com/docs/concepts/dds/) that are defined in the `containerSchema`.

 > The Fluid container interacts with the processes and distributes operations, manages the lifecycle of Fluid objects, and provides a request API for accessing Fluid objects.

+`InsecureTokenProvider` is a class that we will use to provide temporary credentials to our `Tinylicious` server.
+In production this would be replaced with an official token provider.

 `SharedMap` is the DDS that we will initialize on our container.